arinze-edeh/cloud-infrastructure-devops-labs/azure/networking/application-gateway-vm-backend-orchestration/README.md

 ---

 *This README was authored following FAANG-grade infrastructure documentation standards.
-All commands, error traces, and resolutions reflect the exact terminal session executed during deployment.*
+All commands, error traces, and resolutions reflect the exact terminal session executed during deployment.
+Each screenshot placeholder is numbered and labeled to map 1:1 to the specific terminal output it should capture.
+Replace all placeholders with actual screenshots before publishing to GitHub.*